-6.5 500 CONTROLS - GENERAL OPTIONS
+6.2 600 CONTROLS - GENERAL OPTIONS

 Hydraulic roller: Hydraulic roller uses the tractor spool lever to move the roller up or down (see tractor manual for spool operation).
 This allows the operator to adjust the roller position without leaving the tractor cab.
 The roller is able to be positioned in any position within the stroke of the cylinder.
-However see section 7 for best position depending on the task being undertaken.
+However see section 7.6 for best position depending on the task being undertaken.

-Narrow lane bracket: This uses the same hoses that control the hydraulic roller from the tractor spool.
-A directional control valve is positioned on the head allowing oil to be diverted between either the hydraulic roller or the narrow lane bracket.
+Narrow lane bracket: This can be controlled either by using a tractor spool directly or by using the same hoses that control the hydraulic roller from the tractor spool.
+A directional control valve is positioned on the head allowing oil to be diverted between either the hydraulic roller or narrow lane bracket.
 The control lever can be moved between two positions.